 Genetic testing can offer an explanation for why people have certain illnesses.
-Scientists can look at your genes to diagnose familial hypercholesterol (FH) and other genetic conditions which cause high cholesterol.
+Scientists can look at your genes to see if you have familial hypercholesterol (FH) or other genetic conditions which cause high cholesterol.

-The results can make it easier to find the right treatment and to find others in your family who might have the same condition.
+The results make it easier to make a diagnosis, find the right treatment and find others in your family who might have the same condition.

 What does genetic testing involve?